AdobeDocs/commerce-merchant-services.en/help/data-connection/create-audience.md

 To simplify this exercise, you use event data from the [productPageView](events.md#productpageview) event.
 This event captures details about the product that was viewed, such as product name, SKU, price, and so on.

-Use this event data to specify that the audience includes individuals who have at least one "Product Views" event where the SKU (product identifier) equals a specific product on your site and the event occurs within the last 1 day. ​
+Use this event data to specify that the audience includes individuals who have at least one "Product Views" event where the SKU (product identifier) equals a specific product on your site and the event occurs within the last day. ​

-1. Open Experience Platform and select **[!UICONTROL Audiences]** from the left rail.
+1. Open Experience Platform and select **[!UICONTROL Audiences]** from the left navigation menu.

     ![Audience Dashboard](assets/audience-left-rail.png)